This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 Terms of Kubernetes

-Before you use Kubernetes to manage your containerized applications, you must understand the vocabulary used in Kubernetes.
+Before you use Kubernetes to manage your containerized applications, you must understand the terms used in Kubernetes.
 The following table describes the terms.

 The control node in a Kubernetes cluster.
 This node is used to manage and schedule the whole cluster.